tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

 - The action is one token, not the whole sequence.
 - I removed the G-term, the O-term, the KL term.
-- The clip value is different.
-For positive advantage, I attempt half the logprob.
-For negative advantage, I attempt to increase the logprob by two.
-After each iteration of training, I check whether the logprob has indeed moved to the direction I intend it to move.
 - The advantage value is normalized to either 1, 0 or -1.
 - The advantage calculation is different.
 Even if the reward of the action is positive, if I am not confident that the reward.
 (For example, if you have a pair of 8 rollouts, one with 4 correct and one with 5 correct, how confident that one is really better than the other).

-# Some interesting examples
+- The clip value is different.
+For positive advantage, I attempt to halve the logprob (there will be adjustments so that the sum of probabilties is still one).
+For negative advantage, I attempt to increase the logprob by two.
+After each iteration of training, I check whether the logprob has indeed moved to where I intend it to move.

+I describe my motivations behind my changes to GRPO in this [blog](https://blog.huikang.dev/2025/10/28/group-relative-policy-optimization.html).

+## Visualizing the training

+Instead of numbers, I want to visualize how training

+traces.huikang.dev

+I think this is probably the most interesting thing I want to share here.

+I also included the reference model probabilities.
+The reference model is the un-finetuned model

-Certain words are important - cite URL
+Certain words are important

+1fad071e - token 201

+5582e5ca - token 158

+59341089 - token 74

-Fixing mistakes - cite URL
+Fixing mistakes

+f2829549 - token 68

+ed36ccf7 - token 96

+6150a2bd - token 172

+Suprious

+c8f0f002 - token 141

 Until I am confident that one token is indeed better than the other.
 Even so, there are some slip throughs.
 Sometimes if you have alternate spacing you can get a better reward.
 This is spurious.
 One way I could have accounted for this is whether the sample token would be unaffected if I run the formatter.